yashsriram/stick-solo/new/README.md

         - [x] 4.
 Cross entropy global optimal solve
     - [x] Reaching a hold.
         - [x] Local planners
-        - [ ] Global planners.
-How to snap to hold once close enough
+        - [x] Global planners.
+How to snap to hold once close enough (Give responsibility to local planner)
-        - [ ] q1 clamp problem: -pi to pi, when right hand is pivot there is a discontinuity
+        - [x] Restrict q0 sampling
+        - [x] Optimize sorting in genetic planners
     - [x] Switching pivot.
         - [x] q and q clamp assignment on switching (refer to code for math and why q1 clamp has to be (-inf, inf))
     - [x] Matching hands.
 If your right hand is free and next hold is on your left; switch hands